Continuing Education Activity

-- Anterior-posterior view: assesses the soft tissue swelling and checks if there any subtle fractures.
+- Anterior-posterior view: assesses the soft tissue swelling and checks for any subtle fractures.

 Sometimes the tenderness is present in the proximal leg in addition to the widening of the syndesmosis, without obvious fracture in the ankle; however, there is a fracture in the proximal fibula.
 It provides a clue to the rupture of the syndesmosis.
-This presentation calls for an image for the tibia and fibula to diagnose this injury called Maisonneuve fracture, which is a spiral fracture in the proximal third of the fibula.
+This presentation calls for a radiograph of the proximal tibia and fibula to diagnose a specific injury called a Maisonneuve fracture, which is a spiral fracture in the proximal third of the fibula.

 Usually, weight-bearing films, if possible, are the best option to diagnose syndesmotic injuries.